w3f/polkadot-wiki/docs/kusama-endpoints.md

 #### Reliability

 There is no incentive to run these public nodes yet.
 We're working on making that happen.
 Ideally, the Kusama Treasury would fund this public infrastructure venture.
-For now, running the nodes is altruistic which means the nodes can disappear for no reason.
+For now, running the nodes is altruistic.

 #### \*Centralization